- fluoxetine hydrochloride

 Serotonin syndrome or neuroleptic malignant syndrome-like events

 On rare occasions development of a serotonin syndrome or neuroleptic malignant syndrome-like events have been reported in association with treatment of fluoxetine, particularly when given in combination with other serotonergic (among others L-tryptophan) and/or neuroleptic drugs (see section 4.5).
-As these syndromes may result in potentially life-threatening conditions, treatment with fluoxetine should be discontinued if such events (characterised by clusters of symptoms such as hyperthermia, rigidity, myoclonus, autonomic instability with possible rapid fluctuations of vital signs, mental status changes including confusion, irritability, extreme agitation progressing to delirium and coma) occur and supportive symptomatic treatment should be initiated.
+As these syndromes may result in potentially life-threatening conditions, a dose reduction or discontinuation of therapy should be considered depending on the severity of the symptoms (characterised by clusters of symptoms such as hyperthermia, rigidity, myoclonus, autonomic instability with possible rapid fluctuations of vital signs, mental status changes including confusion, irritability, extreme agitation progressing to delirium and coma, and/or gastrointestinal symptoms) and supportive symptomatic treatment should be initiated.

 Irreversible non-selective Monoamine Oxidase Inhibitors (e.g. iproniazide)